Antinomian Controversy: Beliefs

-Hutchinson took Cotton's doctrines concerning the Holy Ghost far beyond his teachings, and she "saw herself as a mystic participant in the transcendent power of the Almighty."
+Hutchinson took Cotton's doctrines concerning the Holy Ghost far beyond his teachings, and "saw herself as a mystic participant in the transcendent power of the Almighty."
 Her theology of direct personal revelation opposed the belief that the Bible was the final authority concerning divine revelation, which was basic to the Reformed doctrines held by the majority of English settlers at that time.
 She also adopted Cotton's minority view that works, behavior, and personal growth are not valid demonstrations of a person's salvation.
 She went beyond this, however, and espoused some views that were more radical, devaluing the material world and suggesting that a person can become one with the Holy Spirit.
-She also embraced the heterodox teaching of mortalism, the belief that the soul dies when the body dies, and she saw herself as a prophetess.
+She also embraced the heterodox teaching of mortalism, the belief that the soul dies when the body dies, and saw herself as a prophetess.
 She had prophesied that God was going to destroy England, and she prophesied during her trial that God would destroy Boston.